Mother charged in baby's hot-car death was getting hair done: police

 The high temperature in DeKalb County that day was 92 degrees Fahrenheit at 5 p.m., according to the National Weather Service.

+In all, 39 children died in hot cars in 2016.
+The highest annual number was recorded in 2010, when 49 children died, said Janette Fennell, founder and president of the KidsAndCars.org.

+Children ages 3 and younger account for 87 percent of the hot-car deaths the group has tracked, she said.

-Fowler left the area after her daughter's death.
+Fowler left the Atlanta area after her daughter's death.
 She was arrested late on Monday after turning herself in to DeKalb County Police, who had been searching for her, Campbell said.

 In addition to the second-degree murder charge, she also is charged with second-degree cruelty to children and concealing a death, jail records show.
 Court records did not show whether Fowler had hired a lawyer.